Palden Thondup Namgyal: Biography

 Palden thondup Namgyal was born on 23 May 1923 at the Royal Palace, Park Ridge, Gangtok.

 At six, he became a student at St. Joseph's Convent in Kalimpong, but had to terminate his studies due to attacks of malaria.
 From age eight to eleven he studied under his uncle, Rimpoche Lhatsun, in order to be ordained a Buddhist monk; he was subsequently recognised as the reincarnated leader of both Phodong and Rumtek monasteries.
 He later continued his studies at St. Joseph's College in Darjeeling and finally graduated from Bishop Cotton School in Shimla, in 1941.
 His plans to study science at Cambridge were dashed when his elder brother, the crown prince, a member of the Indian Air Force was killed in a plane crash in 1941.
 He underwent training for Indian Civil Service at Dehradun I.C.S.
 Camp.

 Namgyal served as adviser for internal affairs for his father, Sir Tashi Namgyal, the 11th Chogyal, and led the negotiating team which established Sikkim's relationship to India after independence in 1949.
 He married Samyo Kushoe Sangideki in 1950, a daughter of an important Tibetan family of Lhasa, and together they had two sons and a daughter.
 Samyo Kushoe Sangideki died in 1957.

 In 1963, Namgyal married Hope Cooke, a 22-year-old American socialite from New York City; she was a graduate of Sarah Lawrence College in Yonkers in the state of New York.
 The marriage brought worldwide media attention to Sikkim.
 The couple, who had two children, divorced in 1980.

 Shortly after Namgyal's marriage, his father died and he was crowned the new Chogyal on an astrologically favourable date in 1965.
 In 1975, the Prime Minister of Sikkim appealed to the Indian Parliament for Sikkim to become a state of India.

 In April of that year, the Indian Army took over the city of Gangtok and disarmed the Chogyal's palace guards.
-Namgyal was deposed after a referendum on 14 April 1975 resulted in the abolition of the monarchy and Sikkim becoming a state of India.
-Namgyal was placed under house arrest.
+A referendum on abolishing the monarchy was held in the Kingdom of Sikkim on 14 April 1975 and the people of Sikkim voted 59,637 to 1,496 for Indian statehood and the ouster of their Chogyal, or ruler, Palden Thondup Namgyal, who was under Indian army guard in his palace in Gangtok.

 In November 1976, Namgyal allegedly attempted suicide by consuming barbiturates and was airlifted to IPGMER and SSKM Hospital.
 He was successfully treated by Professor Dr. Amal Kumar Bose, Head of the Department of Anesthesia and Respiratory Care Unit at the SSKM hospital.

 Namgyal died of cancer at the Memorial Sloan Kettering Cancer Center in New York City, United States on 29 January 1982.
 He was 58 years old at the time of his death.
 Upon his death, 31 members of the State Legislative Assembly offered khadas to the Chogyal as a mark of respect.